 In this edit mode you can drag a clip into a track where there is an existing clip and the incoming clip will overwrite the existing clip over the length of the incoming clip.

 The bottom of the picture shows how the track shown at the top changes after a clip has been dragged into it while the project is running in overwrite edit mode.

 Use this to select clips in the timeline.
 The cursor becomes a hand when this tool is active.

 Use this to cut clips in the timeline.
 The cursor becomes a pair of scissors when this tool is active.

 In the above example these clips are not grouped.
 However, the spacer tool groups them temporarily for you so you can move them all as a group.

 This will zoom the project out so that it all fits in the timeline window.
 This is the same function that is triggered by Timeline Menu item, .

-When this is on and you drag a clip to the time line, the audio in the clip will end up on an audio track and the video on a video track.
-This produces the same effect as selecting the clip, right click .
-With this off and you drag a clip onto the timeline both the audio and video tracks are combined into one video track.
+When this is on and you drag a clip to the timeline, the audio in the clip will end up on an audio track and the video on a video track.
+You can achieve the same result if you select the clip, right click, .
+When this is off and you drag a clip onto the timeline, both the audio and video tracks are combined into one video track.

 When on, the video clips in the timeline will contain thumbnails as well a filename.
 Otherwise they just have the clip filename.